LukaszPasich/Now-We-Flip-MS2-/README.md

         __Responsive design not working properly on mobiles and in Safari web browser__.

-        The <code>flexbox</code> for the cards section in the middle of the play area did not behave as the desktop browser responsive design preview in the dev tools led me to believe it would.
+        The <code>flexbox</code> for the cards section in the middle of the play area did not behave as the desktop browser responsive design preview in the Google Chrome DevTools led me to believe it would.
         The cards became stretched vertcally - this was noticed last minute in the actual various devices tests.

         In Safari, the cards were not scaling proportionally when screen size was changing.